Generalized Entanglement Measure for Continuous Variable Systems: Discussion and Conclusion

-We hope our work provides new insights into the geometry and structure of entanglement in general pure systems by providing a family of faithful entanglement measures, and equivalent forms of necessary and sufficient conditions for separability across arbitrary bipartitions.
-We believe the results hold deep connections to the recent works on the nature of quantum correlations in many-body systems \cite{Zhu16,reiter}, monogamy of entanglement \cite{monogamy,gwallen,kundu}, and foundational aspects of quantum mechanics, including, the uncertainity principle and commutation relations \cite{nzubairy,hzubairy,simonextended,simonph,cirac}, and identical particles \cite{home}.
-One may also extend the result to CV mixed states by considering the convex roof of $E_{\mathcal{M}}$ over pure state decompositions as proposed by previous works \cite{roland,uhlmann1,uhlmann,revmodent} in the context of concurrence for discrete variable states.
+The convex roof construction involves optimization and is usually hard.
+The entanglement of an arbitrary mixed continuous variable state is not a simple task.
+In this paper, we defined entanglement for pure continuous variable states and extending the concept to mixed continuous variable states via the convex roof construction.
+We evaluated the measure for several class of continuous variable states.
+However, it is not clear whether the same method is useful for the mixture of states which have white or colored noise.
+The persistence of sub-planck structure in a mixed continuous variable states is being possible with a specific environmental conditions \cite{kumari2015sub}.
+We hope our work provides new insights into the geometry and structure of entanglement in general both in pure and mixed continuous variable systems by proving a family of faithful entanglement measures, and equivalent forms of necessary and sufficient conditions for separability across arbitrary bipartitions.
+We believe the results hold deep connections to the recent works on the nature of quantum correlations in many-body systems \cite{reiter2016scalable}, monogamy of entanglement \cite{coffman2000distributed, allen2017polynomial}, and fundamental aspects of quantum mechanics, including, the uncertainty principle and commutation relations \cite{simon2000peres, werner2001bound,duan2000inseparability}.